Karem1986/Animal_Rescuer_Game_Python/README.md

 # Running this application locally on your machine as an Interactive application (NOT FLASK WEB BASED)

-(Make sure the requirements.txt has all dependencies needed)
+Make sure the requirements.txt has all dependencies needed and the Dockerfile uses the rescue_interactive.py file.

 docker build -t karin86/pythonapp:latest .